Pool Safety Inspections in Brisbane

 • Fencing, gates, and latches – From the ground level, a pool fence should measure a minimum of 1200 mm and from the bottom of the pool barrier, the distance to the ground must not measure more than 100 mm.
 The gates must self-latch and self-close as well as not open towards the swimming pool area.

-• Non-climbable zone – Experts carrying out pool inspections in Brisbane also look at the non-climbable zone to see whether it complies with the safety standard which requires the zone to span 900 mm around the whole of the pool barrier.
+• Non-climbable zone – Experts carrying out pool safety inspections in Brisbane also look at the non-climbable zone to see whether it complies with the safety standard which requires the zone to span 900 mm around the whole of the pool barrier.

 • Cardiopulmonary resuscitation sign – There must be a CPR sign as per the requirements of pool inspections in Brisbane.
 The sign which should be displayed near the pool and in a conspicuous position must also contain helpful information to be used in the event of emergencies.

-Pool inspections in Brisbane are done by licensed professionals who understand all the intricacies involved in the inspection process.
+Pool safety inspections in Brisbane are done by licensed professionals who understand all the intricacies involved in the inspection process.
 Following the inspections, they can either issue you with a pool safety certificate which is an indication of compliance or a non-compliance notification which gives you three months to ensure your pool is rectified and re-inspection done.

 It does you a lot of good both business wise and legally to have a compliant swimming pool.
-Pool inspections in Brisbane can be done at any time depending on your preparedness.
+Pool safety inspections in Brisbane can be done at any time depending on your preparedness.